Our Unique Methodology

 The Kodály Method

 Unlike playing a piano, where one may read notes on the page and play the corresponding keys, sight-singing demands that a person find the pitches as a result of knowing where they are in the mind, and then replicating them in the voice.
-Being able to perform this skill with ease and confidence is a sign of superior professionalism that is a prerequisite for the highest levels of music making.
+Being able to perform this skill with ease and confidence is a sign of musical excellence that is a prerequisite for the highest levels of achievement.

 The Kodály Method, invented and developed by Hungarian composer Zoltán Kodály, is highly structured and sequenced, with well-defined skill and concept hierarchies in every element of music.
 These sequences are closely related to child development and the way in which young children progress naturally in music.
 As a child grows physically, socially, emotionally, aesthetically and intellectually, he or she is also led to develop musically in the acquisition of increasingly complex skills and more involved concepts.